Red Tractor Farm

 Acorns are edible.

-Acorn flour can be used in place of wheat and corn flour and is higher in fiber than both.
+Acorn flour can be used in place of wheat and corn flour and is higher in protein and fiber than both.

 Large parts of Kea are covered with acorn bearing Oak forests.

-Acorn caps - Hamada - are again being used in European tanneries and we will send 12 tonnes to Germany in February 2012.
+Acorn caps - Hamada - are again being used in European tanneries.
+We export truck loads every February and March.

 Today acorns are eaten in Korea, Turkey & Morocco.